 Second stimulus check: Who won't be getting a $600 check?

-The second round of stimulus checks may soon start arriving in bank accounts after President Donald Trump signed the $900 billion stimulus bill.
-The last-minute signing was a welcome development for the 6 in 10 people who have suffered a financial setback due to the pandemic, but millions of people may find themselves in for disappointment if they are among the groups who don't qualify for the payment.
+The second round of federal stimulus checks are now hitting bank accounts following President Donald Trump's signing of the $900 billion stimulus bill last week.
+Last-minute passage of the relief legislation will offer a modest lift to the 60% of Americans who have suffered financial woes due to the coronavirus pandemic, yet millions may be disappointed to discover they're among the groups who don't qualify for the payment.

-It's most likely that the checks will amount to $600 for each adult and child, or half the amount of the $1,200 checks sent out earlier this year.
+The checks will amount to $600 for each qualifying adult and child — half the amount of the $1,200 checks sent out earlier this year.
 The $600 per-person payments are part of the stimulus bill passed by Congress in December and signed by Mr. Trump on the evening of December 27.

-Still, Mr. Trump and House Speaker Nancy Pelosi have called for lawmakers to boost the amount to $2,000 per adult — a request that Wall Street analysts say has a slim chance of moving forward, considering the additional hundreds of billions of dollars such a raise in the amount would cost.
+Efforts by Mr. Trump and Democratic leaders to boost the so-called Economic Impact Payments to $2,000 per adult have stalled after Senate Majority Leader Mitch McConnell in December blocked an attempt to vote on the issue.
+Wall Street analysts say the push has only a slim chance of moving forward, noting the additional hundreds of billions of dollars the larger payment would cost.

-In crafting the latest stimulus bill, lawmakers have sought to rectify a few issues that restricted payment of the first stimulus checks earlier this year.
-For instance, distribution of the second stimulus checks will include so-called "mixed-status" immigrant families, or families where American citizens are married to immigrants without Green Cards, a group that was blocked from receiving the checks earlier this year.
-Children under 17 years old will receive the same $600 payment as adults, compared with $500 in the first round.
+In crafting the latest stimulus bill, lawmakers have sought to rectify several issues that restricted payment of the first round of checks earlier this year.
+For instance, checks will be distributed to "mixed-status" immigrant families — families where American citizens are married to immigrants without Green Cards — a group that was blocked from receiving the checks earlier this year.
+Children under 17 years old will also receive the same $600 payment as adults, compared with $500 in the first round.

 "Children will be eligible for the same benefit amount as eligible adults, and families with members of mixed immigration status with a valid Social Security number for one spouse are also eligible for the payments, unlike with the CARES Act rebates," noted the Tax Foundation.

-However, the income limits in the most recent stimulus package are slightly different from the Coronavirus Aid, Relief, and Economic Security Act (or the CARES Act), which will cut off more middle-class families from receiving aid.
+However, the income limits in the most recent stimulus package are slightly different from those stipulated in the Coronavirus Aid, Relief, and Economic Security (CARES) Act, which will cut off more middle-class families from receiving aid.
 And there are a few groups who were overlooked in the first round of checks who will also miss out on a second check.

 Below are the groups of people who won't receive a $600 check in the second round.